jakeybob/abm-dsap/config/README.md

 #Start the HTTP server in current process (Ctrl+C to interrupt)
 run_http(apiclnt, 8888)
 ```
 This model can then be queried by sending an HTTP request to the server IP address, with the model parameters set as arguments in the request.
 Model outputs are then sent to a network location (but could easily be set to be returned as e.g. a .json response to the HTTP query).
-An example writting in R can be found [here](../code/R/api.R).
+An example written in R can be found [here](../code/R/api.R).